 While there are certain attendance requirements, a well-balanced schedule is encouraged for all members.
 Through involvement with the chapter, students will learn to better manage their time by balancing academics, work, and other commitments.
-Academic commitments are the first priority and many Greek members hold student jobs as well.
+Academic commitments are the first priority well.
 Greek organizations are conscious of the full schedules that most students have and offer flexibility as much as possible.
 Students find that being active in a fraternity or sorority is well worth the time they put into it.